FREQUENTLY ASKED QUESTIONS

 How many Exor shares are outstanding and how many classes of shares does Exor have?

-Please refer to the Ownership structure section, including an overview of issued and outstanding shares.
+Please refer to the Ownership structure , which includes an overview of issued and outstanding shares.

 How does Exor’s loyalty scheme work and how do I elect to participate?